ora0600/confluent-cdc-workshop/terraform/gcp/mysql_postgres/Readme.md

 exit
 ```

-For PostgreSQL you can use psql cli tool if you have it installed:
+For PostgreSQL you can use psql cli tool if you have it installed on your desktop:

 ```bash
 # install psql on mac